 • Fix a meal and take it to them with an encouraging note.

 • Take a basket of items such as fruit and nuts, freshly baked bread, etc.

 • Send notes of encouragement and appreciation from your whole family; have your children draw pictures or write their own notes.

 • Find out if there are any needs in their home that need attention: leaky shower, car repairs, yard work, etc. and see that they are taken care of.

-• Recruit as many people as you can to pray regularly for your pastor and his family.
+• Recruit as many people as you can to pray regularly for your pastors and their families.
 Try to cover them in prayer seven days a week.

 Use your imagination.
 There are so many things you can do to show your love and appreciation.

-Kim Butts is a vice president of networks for Harvest Prayer Ministries.
+Kim Butts is the vice president Harvest Prayer Ministries.
 She is also the author of The Praying Family.